Need some easy outdoor elderly activities ideas?

 Photography -- With digital cameras so available, this is fast becoming one of the popular outdoor elderly activities.
 And it is not difficult.
 Young people love to teach about electronic gadgets.
 Photos can be immediately viewed on the camera and saved…or not.
 Photography can be enjoyed with limited mobility as well, and photographs easily downloaded into a computer and printed out.
 No need for trips to the store to develop film!
 This activity is also sometimes done in conjunction with scrapbooking or a web site (another subject entirely).

-Senior Activity Ideas -- A nice variety of senior activity ideas for those with more mobility or a higher ability level.
+Senior Activity Ideas -- A nice variety of General senior activity ideas for just about any time.
 Some great to do alone, and some in groups.

 Meaningful Dementia Activities -- Finding meaningful dementia activities may be new to you if you're caring for a loved one, or an ongoing challenge if you're a professional caregiver or activities director.
 We have all kinds of suggestions on this page, and not just the basics we are all familiar with.

-Easy Craft Ideas -- We have a large selection of easy crafts, many of which can be done as outdoor elderly activities.
+Easy Craft Ideas -- A large selection of easy crafts, many of which can be done as outdoor elderly activities.